sadranafe/ukebay/README.md

 - [Boxicons]('https://boxicons.com')

 ## Contributing
-We welcome contributions to make __UkeBay__ even more awesome!
+I welcome contributions to make __UkeBay__ even more awesome!
 Whether it's bug fixes, feature additions, or improvements to the documentation, your help is highly appreciated.

 ## Acknowledgements
 - Special thanks to the creators and contributors of the dependencies used in this project.